Blood Glucose and Triglyceride Changes Following the Administration of Commercial Enteral Nutrition Solutions with Differing Glucose and Fat Contents

 Abstract

 Methodology.
-Three test enteral nutrition solutions, differing in energy ratios and used in actual clinical settings, were given to rats: HINEX E-Gel (ST) with 20% fat and 64% carbohydrate content; HINEX E-Gel LC (LC) with 34% fat and 50% carbohydrate content; and HINEX Renute (RN) with 50% fat and 26% carbohydrate content.
-The time course data of plasma glucose, triglyceride, and insulin levels after a single oral administration of the test EN solution were obtained in normal rats (Experiment 1) and hyperglycemia model rats treated with dexamethasone (Experiment 2).
+Three test enteral nutrition (EN) solutions, differing in energy ratios and used in actual clinical settings, were given to rats: HINEX E-Gel (ST) with 20% fat and 64% carbohydrate content; HINEX E-Gel LC (LC) with 34% fat and 50% carbohydrate content; and HINEX Renute (RN) with 50% fat and 26% carbohydrate content.
+The time-course data of plasma glucose, triglyceride, and insulin levels after a single oral administration of the test EN solution were obtained in normal rats (Experiment 1) and in hyperglycemia model rats treated with dexamethasone (Experiment 2).

 Downloads